joaquinrodriguez70/courseracleaningdata/code-book.md

 * The columns different of the  "mean, Mean and std" observations are filtered out
 * The activity column is in text form
+* The rows consist of the medium of the observations grouped by activity type

-5. The tidy data set was output to a TXT file.
+5. The tidy data set was output to a csv file.
+6. The total number of rows is 180 ( 30 subjects and 6 measures per subject ( the medium of each activity type))